Other news

 Plat du jour: Cultured plant cells kitchen-grown

 (Tech Xplore)—A Big Idea to chew on: What if we could shake up the relationships between food production and food consumption in such a way that may benefit more people?
-Research in Finland offers tantalizing signs that ...
+Research in Finland offers tantalizing signs that a ...